 Organizations that have on-site labs often end up outsourcing their quality control testing anyway because they need fast results.
 The scientists who work at your organization are typically juggling multiple projects and diverse responsibilities.
 Quality control testing is probably not at the top of their priority list.
 Therefore, quality control testing projects often take a long time to complete.
-Testing labs like Innovatech Labs conduct quality control testing in as little as five business days.
+Testing labs like Innovatech Labs conduct quality control testing in as little as ten business days.
 Quick turn-around times eliminate lengthy downtimes spent waiting for lab results.

 5. You’ll get more than a lab report